 Student Services Fee

-The proceeds from this fee covers costs for student services such as applying, registering for campus based courses, receiving identification cards, retention services and graduation ceremonies.
+The proceeds from this fee cover costs for student services such as applying, registering for campus-based courses, receiving identification cards, retention services, and graduation ceremonies.
 The fee is currently charged at $7 per credit hour.

 The Louisiana legislature approved this self-assessed student fee in 1997.
 The proceeds are for “implementing, replacing, improving, and expanding technologies to benefit student life and learning.”
 For the purpose of this fee, “technologies” includes, but is not limited to, instructional and laboratory equipment, and the networking and supporting computers and telecommunications infrastructure necessary to support these activities.
 SLCC students, through a referendum presented by the SGA during the Spring 2000 semester, approved this fee.
 The LCTCS board also approved this fee in March 2001.
 This fee became effective during the 2001-2002 academic year.
 The fee is charged at $5 per credit hour, not to exceed $6